Opt-In Stewardship: Toward an Optimal Delegation of Mutual Fund Voting Authority

 72 Pages Posted: 20 Jun 2019 Last revised: 6 Aug 2020

 Date Written: June 14, 2019

 Applying this theory answers whether and how mutual funds should vote on recurring issues.
-Mutual funds ought to vote on "contests" — that is, proxy fights and M&A — because meaningful information is produced and because the fund can assume a common interest on the part of its investors.
-By the same token, funds ought not to exercise voting discretion over environmental, social and governance issues.
+Mutual funds ought to vote on “contests”—that is, proxy fights and M&A—because meaningful information is produced and because the fund can assume a common interest on the part of its investors.
+By the same token, funds ought not to exercise voting discretion over environmental, social, and governance issues.
 With respect to environmental and social issues, meaningful information is not produced nor can mutual funds assume a common investor purpose.
 With respect to governance issues, although funds can assume a unified investor purpose, they do not have adequate information to decide the matter.
 As a result, mutual funds should follow the voting recommendations of unconflicted managers, as will typically be the case with regard to environmental and social proposals.
-However, when management is conflicted, as will often be the case with regard to governance proposals, funds should abstain from voting altogether.
+However, when management is conflicted, as will often be the case with regard to governance proposals, funds should abstain from voting rather than defer to management.

 Keywords: mutual funds, voting, proxy voting, index funds, stewardship, ESG, activism, M&A, shareholder proposals, shareholder voting, rational apathy, institutional investors, environmental and social, purpose, SEC, department of labor, fiduciary duty

 Suggested Citation: Suggested Citation